KU Law Updates and Resources

 Wheat Law Library

-In-person access to the Wheat Law Library will be restricted to KU faculty, students and staff until further notice.
+In-person access to the Wheat Law Library is restricted to KU faculty, students and staff until further notice.

 To maximize the health and safety of our community, in-person services for KU faculty, students, and staff are available subject to several policy adjustments.
 Be advised that socially distanced in-person consultations often require advance notice.
 Virtual service requests are encouraged whenever possible.
 Inquiries may be directed to firstname.lastname@example.org, email@example.com or assigned primary library contacts.